kha-cloud/kha_cli/README.md

 # Kha CLI

 Kha CLI is a command-line tool for remote AI assisted development and managing your work with multiple websites on KhaCloud based cloud services.
-Documentation for Plugins development can be found [here](https://docs.cyberocean.tn/) in the near future.
 The tool can be used with non KhaCloud projects for remote AI assisted development.
+> Documentation for Plugins development can be found [here](https://docs.cyberocean.tn/).

 ## Requirements